Why Killer Viruses Are On The Rise

 The next morning, we meet up with Olival at a quiet spot on the edge of the rain forest.
 He is going to show us what his team has found in all these bats and other animals in Borneo.
 He opens up his laptop and pulls up data from Malaysia.

 It's a bit eye-opening.
 "We've found 48 new viruses.
 And 16 that were already known," Olival says as he scrolls down a large spreadsheet.
 There's a new polio-like virus in orangutans.
-A bunch of new herpes viruses in monkeys and rodents.
+A bunch of new herpes viruses in monkeys, rodents and bats.

 And that's just in Malaysia.

-Teams with PREDICT have been sampling in rain forests around the world for seven years and found nearly 1,000 new viruses in 20 countries, such as a new rabies-like virus in shrews.
-And many SARS-like viruses in bats across three continents.
+Teams with PREDICT have been sampling in rain forests around the world for seven years and found nearly 1,000 new viruses in more than 20 countries, such as a new rabies-like virus in shrews.
+And many, many SARS-like viruses in bats across three continents.

 And then Olival drops a bombshell.